Skip to main content

 Innocent people are often convicted of crimes they don’t commit.
 It’s a tragedy that can happen to anyone, and particularly impacts people living in over-policed communities, such as people with low-incomes, and those who are Black, Indigenous, and People of Color.

-HOLDING OURSELVES ACCOUNTABLE TO COMMUNITY
+HOLDING OURSELVES ACCOUNTABLE TO COMMUNITY.

 Black people are significantly more likely to be convicted of crimes they didn’t commit, serve longer sentences than non-Black people for the same crimes, and be impacted by all injustices within our court and prison systems.
-Anti-Black bias also impacts who is referred for our services, as well as our chances of successfully securing a full exoneration.
-We understand that we have not done enough internally to combat these biases, leading to a majority white group of freed and exonerated clients.

-Reforming the System
+Reforming the System.

 Addressing wrongful convictions alone does not mean we have achieved true justice.
 Innocence work is one piece of a vast movement to confront injustice within our court and prison systems.
 While our mission is to advocate for innocent people, we also believe that the system should work equitably for everyone.
 In order to make deeper, more meaningful change, Washington Innocence Project is actively seeking partnerships with activists and organizations working on these wide-ranging issues.